goschtl/zope/zc.async/branches/dev/src/zc/async/README_3.txt

 (Other tools, such as supervisor, also can work, of course; their spellings are different and are "left as an exercise to the reader" at the moment.)

-We'll do that "by hand":
+We'll do that by hand:

     >>> os.environ['ZC_ASYNC_UUID'] = os.path.join(dir, 'uuid.txt')